-(iii) If such account holder withdrew funds from such first-timehomebuyer savings account during the taxable year that is the subject HB 5002 Amendment 1103 of such return, a detailed accounting of all eligible costs and ineligible 1104 costs paid or reimbursed using such funds during such taxable year and 1105 the balance of funds remaining in such account.
-1106 (2) Each account holder may withdraw all, or any portion of, the 1107 funds contributed to and deposited in a first-time homebuyer savings 1108 account and deposit such funds in another first-time homebuyer savings 1109 account established by such account holder at any financial institution.
-1110 (e) (1) The commissioner may require that financial institutions 1111 furnish certain information about each first-time homebuyer savings 1112 account.
-1113 (2) No financial institution shall be required to (A) designate an 1114 account as a first-time homebuyer savings account, (B) track the use of 1115 any funds withdrawn from a first-time homebuyer savings account, or 1116 (C) allocate funds in a first-time homebuyer savings account among 1117 account holders.
-1118 (3) No financial institution shall be liable or responsible for (A) 1119 determining whether, or ensuring that, an account satisfies the 1120 requirements established in this section concerning first-time 1121 homebuyer savings accounts or the funds in first-time homebuyer 1122 savings accounts are used to pay or reimburse eligible costs, or (B) 1123 disclosing or remitting taxes or penalties concerning first-time 1124 homebuyer savings accounts unless such disclosure or remittance is 1125 required by applicable law.
-1126 (4) Upon receiving proof of the death of an account holder and all 1127 other information required by any contract governing a first-time 1128 homebuyer savings account established by the account holder, the 1129 depository financial institution shall distribute the funds in the first- 1130 time homebuyer savings account in accordance with the terms of such 1131 contract.
+- (2) Each account holder may withdraw all, or any portion of, the funds contributed to and deposited in a first-time homebuyer savings account and deposit such funds in another first-time homebuyer savings account established by such account holder at any financial institution. - (e) (1) The commissioner may require that financial institutions furnish certain information about each first-time homebuyer savings account. - (2) No financial institution shall be required to (A) designate an account as a first-time homebuyer savings account, (B) track the use of any funds withdrawn from a first-time homebuyer savings account, or (C) allocate funds in a first-time homebuyer savings account among account holders. - (3) No financial institution shall be liable or responsible for (A) determining whether, or ensuring that, an account satisfies the requirements established in this section concerning first-time homebuyer savings accounts or the funds in first-time homebuyer savings accounts are used to pay or reimburse eligible costs, or (B) disclosing or remitting taxes or penalties concerning first-time homebuyer savings accounts unless such disclosure or remittance is required by applicable law. - (4) Upon receiving proof of the death of an account holder and all other information required by any contract governing a first-time homebuyer savings account established by the account holder, the depository financial institution shall distribute the funds in the first-time homebuyer savings account in accordance with the terms of such contract.